lonycell/grafana.v7/docs/sources/features/panels/logs.md

 <img class="screenshot" src="/img/docs/v64/logs-panel.png">

-> Logs panel is only available in Grafana v6.4+
+> Logs panel is only available in ThingSPIN v6.4+

 The logs panel shows log lines from datasources that support logs, e.g., Elastic, Influx, and Loki.
 Typically you would use this panel next to a graph panel to display the log output of a related process.